Dhuluny

 Dhuluny (Dhu-loin) is a Wiradyuri word for “truth”, “rightness”, or “gospel”, and means rectitude, that which is direct, straight, acting, living.

-Dhuluny is a series of events commemorating the 200-year anniversary of the declaration of Martial Law on 14 August 1824 and the ensuing frontier violence.
+Dhuluny: 200 years of Wiradyuri Resistance was a series of events in 2024 commemorating the bi-centenary of the declaration of Martial Law on 14 August 1824 and the ensuing frontier violence.

 Learn about the 1824 declaration of Martial Law and the ensuing frontier wars.